 Compute the test set metrics.

 To compute test metrics for a single model, select the trained model in the Models pane.
-On the Regression Learner tab, in the Testing section, click Test All and select Test Selected.
+On the Test tab, in the Test section, click Test Selected.

-To compute test metrics for all trained models, click Test All and select Test All in the Testing section.
+To compute test metrics for all trained models, click Test All in the Test section.

-The app computes the test set performance of each model trained on the full data set, including training and validation data.
+The app computes the test set performance of each model trained on the full data set, including training and validation data (but excluding test data).

 Compare the validation metrics with the test metrics.

-In the Current Model Summary pane, the app displays the validation metrics and test metrics under the Training Results section and Test Results section, respectively.
+In the model Summary tab, the app displays the validation metrics and test metrics in the Training Results section and Test Results section, respectively.
 You can check if the validation metrics give good estimates for the test metrics.

 You can also visualize the test results using plots.

 Display a predicted vs. actual plot.
-In the Plots section on the Regression Learner tab, click the arrow to open the gallery, and then click Predicted vs. Actual (Test) in the Test Results group.
+In the Plots and Results section on the Test tab, click Predicted vs. Actual (Test).

 Display a residuals plot.
-In the Plots section, click the arrow to open the gallery, and then click Residuals (Test) in the Test Results group.
+In the Plots and Results section, click Residuals (Test).